Universally counting curves in Calabi--Yau threefolds: Bi-algebra structure and constraints

-\begin{proof} Let $\GW_{g,k}$ integrate over the virtual fundamental cycle of the moduli space $(\cM_g')_{c_1=k}$ of non-constant stable maps from connected nodal curves of arithmetic genus $g$ representing a homology class with chern number $k$.
-Since the image of a connected space is connected, $\GW_{g,k}$ annihilates monomials of degree $>1$.
+\begin{proof} Let $\GW_{g,k}$ integrate over the virtual fundamental class of the moduli space $(\cM_g')_{c_1=k}$ of non-constant stable maps from connected nodal curves of arithmetic genus $g$ representing a homology class with chern number $k$.
+Since the image of a connected space is connected, $\GW_{g,k}$ annihilates monomials in equivariant local curve elements of degree $>1$.

 We have $\GW_{g,k}(x_{g',m',k'})=0$ if $g'>g$, since there are no non-constant maps from a nodal curve of arithmetic genus $g$ to a curve of genus $g'>g$.
 In the case $g=g'$, the map would have to have degree $d=k/k'<1$, hence cannot exist.